 - If you are unwell, for example experiencing a relapse, you may be advised to defer vaccination until you are better.
 This is because it will be difficult to tell the difference between the symptoms of the relapse or other illness and a bad reaction to the vaccine.

-- If you are on a therapy that suppresses the immune system, such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide or steroids, you should not receive 'live' vaccines as you may be at greater risk for developing the disease.
-Live vaccines include yellow fever, chickenpox, smallpox, MMR and rotavirus.
+- If you are on a therapy that suppresses the immune system, such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide or steroids, you should not receive 'live' or live-attenuated vaccines as you may be at greater risk for developing the disease.

 Make sure that your doctor is aware of all the medications you are taking.